Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 1.5 kg
 - **Price**: 5 gp
 - **Properties**: A Healer's Kit has ten uses.
-As a Utilize action, you can expend one of its uses to stabilize an Unconscious creature that has 0 Hit Points without needing to make a Wisdom (Medicine) check.
+As a Utilize Action, you can expend one of its uses to stabilize an Unconscious creature that has 0 Hit Points without needing to make a Wisdom (Medicine) check.
 *(Source: PHB'24, page225)*

 ### Heavy Crossbow